markbattistella/BezelKit/README.md

 As you can see, with no `setFallbackBezelKit` set, the iPhone SE (3rd generation) value is set to `0.0` and results in no curve.
 However, all other curved devices have a consistent look.

+## Things to note

+`BezelKit` **does not** currently support the affects from display zooming.
+When the generator runs, it perfoms all extractions on the "Standard" zoom level of the device.

+If this was run on the "Zoomed" level, then the bezel radius would be different.
+However, since the physical device cannot change based on the zoom level, using "Standard" is the correct CGFloat number.

+There is also no way to automate zoom levels in `xcrun simctl` so it would have to be a manual inclusion, and at this point in time (unless raised via Issues) there is no realy benefit for using the zoomed value for `_displayRoundedCorner`.

 ## Generating New Bezels

 You can generate new bezel data for additional devices using the `index.js` NodeJS script located in the `Sources/Generator` folder.